ststefa/terrasplunk/README.md

 Wrapper around the terraform functions of the same name, but requiring tenant and stage as arguments.
 Terraform would natively choose tenant and stage based on current directory and terraform workspace instead.

-One may optionally specify "filters" which are used to narrow down the systems to smaller groups.
-E.g. "only indexers in AZ2" would translate to specifying "--type ix --az 2".

 #### list

 Query server instances from remote terraform state using `serverlist.py`.
 Can be used in other scripting to create lists of splunk server names.
 Its logic is also used for other operations which allow to specify filters.
 So it is useful to test out filter rules before running actual terraform operations like apply or destroy.
+Be aware that this mechanism is based on the current terraform state which means that it cannot be used to limit to VMs which do not (yet) exist.

 ## Provisioning